CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

     DROP TABLE sample_table;
     ```
 ### Task 3: Clauses in MySQL

+Clause is defined as a set of rules, that makes to understand the concepts of MySQL command in Database.

 1. Create a new table **course** and insert the different values to the table.
 We will use this table in further steps for learning the clauses in MYSQL.

    ```